owenversteeg/marchintensiveplacement/README.md

 Creates placement data for March Intensive Classes

 ### Data
 This program takes two sets of datas.
-An array of users and their choices
+An array of users and their choices (students.json)

 ```
 [
 	{
 		"name": "John Smith",
 		"choices": [
+			{
+				"AM": "Example AM Class",
-			"Example Class"
+				"PM": "Example PM Class",
+				"FULL": null
+			}
 		]
 	},
 	...
 ]
 ```
-and an array of classes
+and an array of classes (classes.json)
 ```
 {
 	"Buzz 101: The Keeping of Bees": {